 - 30g of sugar for everyone aged 11 and over, including adults.

 For the NHS guidelines on sugar, visit NHS Choices.

 How can I cut down on sugar?

-The NHS has also produced a range of resources to help people reduce their sugar intake via the Sugar Smart pages on the Change4Life website.
-You can discover why too much sugar is detrimental to health as well as tips on cutting back, recipes and the free to download Sugar Smart app.
+The NHS has also produced a range of resources to help people reduce their sugar intake and find out more facts about sugar via the NHS Healthier Families part of their website.
+You can discover why too much sugar is detrimental to health as well as tips on cutting back, recipes and the free to download NHS Food Scanner app.

 You can also follow our three quick tips to reduce your sugar intake below for some more ideas.

 You may find the first few days without your usual sugar hit difficult but persevere and you should find your energy levels stabilise as you grow accustomed to coping without the peaks and troughs of sugar cravings and the inevitable post-sugar energy crash.
 And your overall health will improve, while you will be actively reducing your risk of developing serious health problems.
 So, what are you waiting for?

 TIP 1: Try making your own fruit infused water

 Have a go at slicing up some strawberries and fresh mint or maybe some tangy lemons and limes, or any other fruit of your choosing, and mix with a jug of chilled mineral water for an all-natural low-calorie treat for your taste buds.
 It’s a visual treat too!
 If you still miss the fizzy hit, try using sparkling water instead of still.